ComScore

 “If you don’t want to wait for nature to take its course and let your roots come in, adding highlights and lowlights can speed up the whole process of going gray,” explains Pacheco.
 “Your colorist will typically add lowlights to match the natural dark patterns of the grays and highlights in a platinum shade to match the white parts, so you get a nice blend of color that’s not flat.”

 “Most people who color their grays have their roots done every four to six weeks.
-During the growing out process, you can use a similar timeframe to get a gloss instead.
-This will keep the overall tone of your hair cool and blended until your natural grays dominate your previous blonde,” explains Pacheco.
+During the growing-out process, you can use a similar timeframe to get a gloss instead.
+This will keep the overall tone of your hair cool and blended until your natural grays dominate your previous blonde,” says Pacheco.
 And if you’ve had lowlights added, getting a gloss semi-regularly will help bring them back to their original color since they tend to fade over time.
 (Your strands will look shinier as well.)

 Gray hair is naturally coarser.
 “This is because it's lost the collagen and keratin that once made your hair smoother and more elastic.
 Adding conditioning treatments to your routine is a must to keep your natural grays smooth and soft,” advises Pachecho.
 “Like aging skin, you want to make sure to moisturize and support your hair, so it will look its best,” he adds.